titan3755/vsort/README.md

 --> (...)
 New bug fixes go here > <br>

 // Development will cease and the application will enter production upon completion of these feature additions //

+** Development cease, application is ready for production